-The school's graduate students represent a wide variety of fine undergraduate institutions and a range of experiences that makes possible a valuable interchange among students and faculty.
+In addition to these general requirements, conducting majors must pass examinations in conducting, and those in choral conducting must pass tests in sight singing, keyboard skills and language diction, while possible a valuable interchange among students and faculty.
 The faculty/student ratio also allows for a close relationship and provides the opportunity for individualized instruction in many areas.
 The School of Music offers a Master of Music degree with concentration options in conducting, music education, performance and theory/composition.
-The program seeks to provide an opportunity for the highest degree of musical development and professional training for each student, appropriate for careers in teaching, performance and composition of music.
+The program seeks to provide an opportunity for the highest level of musical development and professional training for each student, appropriate for careers in teaching, performance and composition of music.
 Conducting majors will undertake a comprehensive study of the literature of their medium, develop advanced insights into the musical ideas and structure of the major works, and refine their conducting and rehearsal skills.